MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/handling-control-requests.md

 # Handling Control Requests

-In the NetAdapterCx model, the client driver receives most control requests as OID (object identifier) requests.
-The client driver typically sets up one or two WDF queues (called NETREQUESTQUEUEs) to manage control requests, which the class extension provides to the client as NETREQUEST objects.
+In the NetAdapterCx model, the client driver receives most control requests as NETREQUEST objects, each of which represents an OID (object identifier) request.
+The client driver typically sets up one or two WDF queues (called NETREQUESTQUEUEs) to manage control requests.

-This table shows the parent-child hierarchy for these objects:
+The following table shows the parent-child hierarchy for these objects:

 |Object|Parent|
 |---|---|